« It is still an ongoing conflict »

 In Ukraine, the Donbass war is at its height.
 Since the beginning of the conflict, 1.6 million people have been displaced inside the country.
 Mathieu Vernuss was the head of mission in Ukraine for one year.
 He explains local populations situation.

 What is the current situation in Ukraine?

 « The war in Ukraine started politically and militarily in 2014.
 At the end of 2014, a status quo was declared and a “contact line” was drawn.
-This imaginary line cut the country between a part under the control of separatists and another one lead by the Ukrainian government.
+This imaginary line cut the country between non-government controlled areas and a part Ukrainian government controlled.

 Today, this contact line can be represented as a strip that spreads across thousands of kilometres long and from 200m to 5km width.
 It crosses the Donbass region and corresponds to a dangerous zone called the “grey zone”.
 As a matter of fact, this area represents a border from which both military forces organised themselves.
 Shootings are commonplace.
 Unfortunately, populations still live in this dangerous area and suffer regularly the consequences of this violence.

 Every basic services in this zone have suffered from major degradation.
 For example, health services have been affected and a lot of hospitals have been destroyed.
 Some health centers are empty because their staff have often been forced to flee.
 Some others are almost inaccessible.
 All of them lack resources –in medical materials among other- because of the conflict.

 However, on the 1.6 million internally displaced persons (IDPs), half of them are people doing two-way trips between the non-governmental territory and Ukraine, to try to receive their pension’s money.